hikari-py/hikari/docs/guide/program/security.md

 ## Install dotenv

-`dotenv` is a `Python` package that will take any environment file (like `.env`) and load it into our program's environment variables.
+`python-dotenv` is a `Python` package that will take any environment file (like `.env`) and load it into our program's environment variables.
 It is only being shown here as an option for simplicity and convenience, but there are vastly different approaches to doing this.

 Install `dotenv` using `pip install python-dotenv`.<br/>
 ![Install dotenv](../../assets/guide/program/security-dotenv.png "Install dotenv")